Decoder07/hms-callkit-demo/README.md

 # hms_callkit

-A sampple project for calling made with 100ms and flutter_callkit_incoming.
+A sample project for calling made with 100ms and flutter_callkit_incoming.

 ## Getting Started